i-aparnap/Plant-Disease-Detection-Using-Leaf-Images/README.md

 The model (mobilenetv2_best.h5) and label file (class_indices.npy) are already provided in /models.

 Works best with clear leaf images (centered and well-lit).
+## Future Improvements

+Deploy as a web or mobile app

+Add more plant species

+Integrate with real-time camera detection

+Optimize for edge devices (Raspberry Pi, Jetson Nano